thereyeslab/Smol-FIESTA/README.md

 This pipeline processes single-particle tracking data obtained from microscopy videos (e.g., using [TrackMate](https://www.sciencedirect.com/science/article/pii/S1046202316303346))

+1. Tracking Initialization (Fiji TrackMate Script)
+Use the included `TrackMateScriptv2.py` to automate batch tracking in Fiji via command line.
+You can extract and export tracking data using segmentation masks and configuration from a .toml file.

+2. Threshold Calculation for Step Size Filtering
+Run `Thresh_calculator.py` to compute a noise-adjusted diffusion threshold based on pixel size, diffusion coefficient, and vibration noise.
+This threshold is used later to define diffusive vs. bound behavior.

+3. Track Processing and Binding Classification
+The main analysis pipeline (BatchRun_Rebind.py) processes all tracks to:

+- Filter short/noisy tracks

-For each spot in a molecule’s trajectory, it calculates the distance to neighboring spots in both past and future frames.
-Based on configurable thresholds and two classification criteria (strict and relaxed), each spot is assigned to one of the following states:
+- For each spot in a molecule’s trajectory, it calculates the distance to neighboring spots in both past and future frames.
+Based on configurable thresholds and two classification criteria (strict and relaxed), it assigns each spot in a trajectory a behavioral state:

     - Bound

-- Constrained diffusion
+    - Constrained Diffusion

     - Diffusive

-After the initial classification, additional filtering steps refine each track’s overall behavior by analyzing the type and duration of surrounding events.
-The pipeline then detects possible rebinding events within each trajectory and quantifies:
+- Fill gaps and interpolate short missing segments: After the initial classification, additional filtering steps refine each track’s overall behavior by analyzing the type and duration of surrounding events.

+- Quantify rebinding events: The pipeline then detects possible rebinding events within each trajectory and quantifies:
     - Average binding and rebinding durations
     - Frequency of state transitions
-- Proportions of binding states and rebinding events at the population level
+     Proportions of binding states and rebinding events at the population level

+4. Kinetic Modeling via Two-Exponential Fit
+After classification, `TwoExponential.py` fits the dwell-time distribution to either a single or two-exponential model.
+This provides kinetic parameters for each molecular state, including:

+- Mean lifetimes (τ) (aka bound time or search time, depending on the inputs)

+- Decay rates (λ)

+- Transition probabilities

+- State assignment confidence per event

-For diagrams, module details, and examples, see the `docs/` and `example_data/` directories.
+For plots, module details, and examples, see the `docs/` and `example_data/` directories.

 **Inputs**